 Amlamgog (Fort Folly First Nation) Microgrid Innovation Challenge

-Amlamgog First Nation invites innovators to propose scalable, renewable energy technologies that enhance community energy resilience, reduce greenhouse gas emissions, and contribute to economic self-determination.
+Amlamgog First Nation sought scalable, renewable energy technologies to enhance community energy resilience, reduce greenhouse gas emissions, and contribute to economic self-determination.

 Challenge Launch: March 2025